 Temple Grandin recently wrote a message to the bride, “Your wedding is so important to the autism community because it shows that positive relationships are possible.”

-To learn more about this event and Love & Autism: A Conference with Heart visit www.loveandautism.com
+To learn more about Love & Autism, visit www.loveandautism.com